nguyenducthang1907/powerbi-adventureworks/README.md

-# Power-BI_Project
+**🌟 Project Highlights**
-Built a Power BI dashboard with Adventure Works data to analyze sales, revenue, and inventory.
-Showcased skills in Power Query, data modeling, and BI visualization
+🔹 Built an interactive Power BI dashboard using the Adventure Works dataset from Kaggle.
+🔹 Applied Power Query, DAX, and data modeling to transform raw data into actionable insights.
+🔹 Delivered executive-level reports on sales, customer behavior, and inventory management.
+🔹 Showcased business intelligence and data visualization skills for portfolio and career growth.